-Kale and spinach are both excellent choices to utilize as either the platform of your salad, a component of your “greens” smoothie, or in pretty much any other way that you are able to incorporate them in to your diet!
+Kale and spinach are both excellent choices for the platform of your salad, a component of your “greens” smoothie, or in pretty much any other way that you can incorporate them into your diet!

 Vitamins and Minerals in Kale and Spinach

-Kale and spinach contains several of the same vitamins and minerals including:
+Kale and spinach both contain several of the same vitamins and minerals including:

 - Vitamin K

 - Vitamin C

 Impressively, this is just the short list of what these two vegetables contain!
 There are many other minerals in both of these leafy green vegetables.

 A look at the USDA National Nutrient Database for Standard Reference reveals that kale is a powerhouse of nutrients and vitamins, even compared to spinach!